peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromObject(
         float value);

 Generates a CBOR object from a 32-bit floating-point number.
+The input value can be a not-a-number (NaN) value (such as  `Single.NaN`  in DotNet or Float.NaN in Java); however, NaN values have multiple forms that are equivalent for many applications' purposes, and  `Single.NaN`  /  `Float.NaN`  is only one of these equivalent forms.
+In fact,  `CBORObject.FromObject(Single.NaN)`  or  `CBORObject.FromObject(Float.NaN)`  could produce a CBOR-encoded object that differs between DotNet and Java, because  `Single.NaN`  /  `Float.NaN`  may have a different form in DotNet and Java (for example, the NaN value's sign may be negative in DotNet, but positive in Java).

 <b>Parameters:</b>